 I looked over the choices for confectionery and drinks, chocolate and cookies, things as far apart as instant noodles and toilet paper.
 These must be the things in demand by the outsiders, when they are far from home in the remote highlands of Nepal.
 In fact, a few of those items – and I’m talking specific brands of chocolate bars and potato chips – were so much in demand, they are frequently offered right in the food menus of restaurants and guesthouses.

 I reckon you could say, they won the brands competition!

 The shop’s OTC medication section did have Tiger Balm.

 It seems that all Asians everywhere are united in our belief in Tiger Balm as the sacred remedy for all manner of sores and ills.
+One way you could tell that you’re in an Asian airport, is if the airport shop has a whole shelf for Tiger Balm.
 In fact, if the Illuminati were Asian, the initiation ritual might very well involve Tiger Balm.

 And so my epic quest in search of muscle relaxant cream that began three days ago was concluded.
 I had found my holy grail.

 I picked out the larger jar, and bought one.

 Entering Annapurna Sanctuary